debamitro/make-analyze/README.md

 Starting an interactve console-based browser to inspect the current goals and their dependencies.

+### --goaltree-html-dir &lt;directory-name&gt;

+Generate an HTML-based viewer for the current goals and their directories, inside a directory named directory-name.<current-process-id>.
+This is work in progress and uses https://github.com/debamitro/minimalist-tree-js for displaying the tree interactively.

 ### --detect-multiple-definition

 Print out details about multiply-defined global variables.
 This is helpful for tracking down problems in large makefiles with a lot of variables.